Parks in this Network

 Twelve basic resource inventories are defined as part of the Natural Resources Inventory and Monitoring Guidelines (NPS-75).
 They are intended to provide park managers with the minimum information needed to effectively manage the natural resources of their park.

 - Air Quality Related Values - provides information on the types and amounts of air pollutants that cause harmful changes to resources including: visibility, vegetation, soils, water, fish, and wildlife.
-Download a report on the Risk of Foliar Injury from Ozone on Vegetation in parks in the National Capital Region Network.
+Download a 2016 report on Air Quality Related Values for National Capital Region Network Parks here.

 - Climate - provides access to climate data on NPS lands.
 Access to climate data, especially in light of climate change, is fundamental to our understanding of the status of ecosystems and species and their response to climate variability.
 Download the full NCRN Weather and Climate Inventory report.